remy727/remy727.github.io/_posts/2023-06-08-model-types.md

 comments: true
 ---

+### Domain models
-1. domain models: A domain model in Rails, also known as a business model or simply a model, is a representation of the core business logic and data structures of your application.
+A domain model in Rails, also known as a business model or simply a model, is a representation of the core business logic and data structures of your application.
 It is a part of the Model-View-Controller (MVC) architectural pattern that Rails follows.
 The domain model is responsible for handling the data, business rules, and relationships between different entities in your application.

 In Rails, domain models are typically represented by Ruby classes that inherit from ActiveRecord::Base.
 These classes are stored in the app/models directory of your Rails application.
 The main purpose of a domain model is to interact with the database, perform validations, and define relationships between different models.